Ben-Murray-ie/NetworkTechnologies/README.md

 Network Technologies Project - A chat server & client written in Java.

-Demonstration of Server and multiple clients in operation.
-Server handles multiple client connections simultaneously using threads.

 This project was intended to demonstrate how to use the Socket class in Java to communicate over networks.
 The arrangement consists of two programs, a server and a client.
 The server program creates a server socket and listens on a designated port for incoming connections from clients.
 The server program uses threads to facilitate multiple chat clients simultaneously.
 Upon entering the chat, clients are prompted to enter a username, then they can transmit messages via the server.
 When a user wants to leave the chat, they can use the command "!quit" to exit, and other users are notified.

 ---